tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The Handshake Protocol is responsible for negotiating a session, which consists of the following items:

-session identifier
-: An arbitrary byte sequence chosen by the server to identify an active or resumable session state.

 peer certificate
 : X509v3 {{RFC5280}} certificate of the peer.
 This element of the state may be null.

 cipher spec
-: Specifies the authentication and key establishment algorithms, the pseudorandom function (PRF) used to generate keying material, and the record protection algorithm (See
+: Specifies the authentication and key establishment algorithms, the hash for use with HKDF to generate keying material, and the record protection algorithm (See
   {{the-security-parameters}} for formal definition.)

-resumption premaster secret
+resumption master secret
-: 48-byte secret shared between the client and server.
+: a secret shared between the client and server that can be used as a PSK in future connections.

-is resumable
-: A flag indicating whether the session can be used to initiate new connections.
 {:br }

 These items are then used to create security parameters for use by the record layer when protecting application data.
-Many connections can be instantiated using the same session through the resumption feature of the TLS Handshake Protocol.
+Many connections can be instantiated using the same session using a PSK established in an initial handshake.

 ##  Alert Protocol